 - Boer War Mauser rifle named to “L. F. BOTHA, BETHLEHEM” It is a Sporting Model 1896, known by the Boers as a Pleizer.
 On the side of the butt it has the extra rare large silver escutcheon engraved with the information. and these are extremely rare as they were the most prized rifles owned by Boers.
 This is believed to been the rifle of General Botha, one of the famous Boer Generals.

 - Parlour Pipes which appear to have originated with the Lord Seaforth in the 1700s after whom the Regiment is named.
 The Pipe Major handed the remnants to me and I was able to do some basic cosmetic restoration and trace the family, this being in the days before the Internet!
 I made a replica tartan bag cover (no actual bag) after doing research.
 A tiny famous maker’s name was spotted by Rob MacDonald, stamped into the wood.

 - Major General Hoffmeister’s great coat.
 “Hoffy” was a Seaforth of C. officer for years and quickly rose to command the 5th Canadian Armoured Division.
 He was also named to command the Canadian Army Pacific Force.
 This coat is named to him and has both 5CAD and CAPF patches on it.’
 He is often described as the best Canadian born General that we have ever had.

 - Battledress tunic of Lieut.
 Col. C. C. Merritt, V.C. from the time when he commanded the Seaforths 1951-1954.

 - Uniform and kit of Captain Trevor Greene, worn/used in Afghanistan.
 It includes some items he was wearing or using that day when he was hit on the head with an axe by a terrorist.
-I collecting history as it happened.
+I collect history as it happened.
 Some items were missing and I obtained other items from other veterans of that war.
 The boots came from another Seaforth who was on the same “Roto” with then Lieutenant Greene.
 The drop-leg holster came from the RSM who had also served in Afghanistan.
 It is shown in Case 10 in the old exhibits photos.